SAP/jenkins-library/documentation/docs/steps/uiVeri5ExecuteTests.md

 }
 ```

-**Please note:** It is not recommended to overwrite any secrets with the runOptions, because they may be seen in the Jenkins pipeline run console output.
-During the `withCredentials` call, the credentials are already written to the environment and can be accessed by the test if the variable names match the `conf.js` environment variables.
+**Please note:** It is not recommended to override any secrets with the runOptions, because they may be seen in the Jenkins pipeline run console output.
+During the `withCredentials` call, the credentials are written to the environment and can be accessed by the test code.

-The following example shows the recommended way to handle the `user` and `pass` for a uiVeri5ExecuteTests call that needs authentication.
-(The overwriting of the baseURL in this example was removed to focus on the `user` and `pass`.
-It is still possible to change the baseURL.)
+The following example shows the recommended way to handle the username and password for a uiVeri5ExecuteTests call that needs authentication.
+The `passwordVariable` and `usernameVariable` need to match the environment variables in the test code.

 ```groovy
 withCredentials([usernamePassword(